 So we need to change the spring AuthenticationProvider to provides one that gives the correct list of backend at runtime.
 It seems that AuthenticationProvider is hardly overridable / extensible in such a way, so perhaps we will need to suffer some more with a proxy implementation, and switching at runtime the real implementation.
 Hoping there's no cache in the way, and the performances are not too bad.

-Updated by François ARMAND over 1 year ago
+Updated by François ARMAND almost 3 years ago

 So, we have 5 things to pounder: